What “I Am The Way The Truth And The Life REALLY Means (3 powerful truths)

 1. What Direction Is My Life Heading?

-If you want a life full of love, joy, peace, patience, faithfulness, kindness, and goodness then you need to set your direction toward Jesus.
-The way to this life is found in no one but Jesus.
+John 14:16 teaches us that if you want a life full of love, joy, peace, patience, faithfulness, kindness, and goodness then you need to set your direction toward Jesus.
+No one and nothing else can provide that.

 So ask yourself, what direction is my life heading?
 And if you find that you are heading in the wrong direction reset your direction.
 In other words repent